 Russian

-Majors: Students who are considering a Russian major or minor should enroll in the appropriate level language course based on the results of the placement test and/or consultation with Russian program faculty.
+Majors and Minors: Students who are considering a Russian major or minor should enroll in the appropriate level language course based on the results of the placement questionnaire and/or consultation with Russian program faculty.

 RUSS 101